cayang/2020-msia423-yang/README.md

   - Story 1: Develop scripts that ingest data from source and produce raw data files - COMPLETE
   - Story 2: Develop scripts that create local database schema - COMPLETE
   - Story 3: Integrate data pipeline with feature pipeline and model training process - COMPLETE
-  - Story 4: Conduct appropriate tests to ensure performance is as expected - PLANNED
+  - Story 4: Conduct appropriate tests to ensure performance is as expected - COMPLETE
 - **Epic 2**: Optimize Data Pipeline with Alternative Acquisition and Storage
   - Story 1: (Specific tasks to be further defined at a later time) - ICEBOX